-2.5.1.
-The SLD 30/CC will honor revocations and may honor suspensions issued by other installation commanders, regardless of service component affiliation.
+- 2.5.1.
+The SLD30/CC or SLD30/CD can honor revocations and may honor suspensions issued by other installation commanders, regardless of service component affiliation.
 Revocations remain effective during reassignment unless the issuing authority terminates the revocation before reassignment.
-Anyone with suspended or revoked privileges may petition a delegated authority for partial or limited driving privileges.

-2.5.2.
-30 SFS/S5R will review all available inbound history records and cross-reference the names in the Air Force Justice Information System (AFJIS) for suspension or revocation.
-Inbound suspension and revocations will be added to the installation Suspension/Revocation/Barment/Warrant (SRBW) listing.

-2.5.3.
-Upon receiving written notice of suspension or revocation from the California DMV, an out-of-state DMV, or a Reports and Analysis section from another installation, 30 SFS/S5R will take comparable administrative actions (suspension, revocation or point assessment) for the violation.
-30 SFS/S5R will prepare a suspension/revocation case file and coordinate it through the SLD 30/JA before the SLD 30/CV approves the action and a command authority presents it to the offender.

-2.5.4.
-30 SFS/S5R will notify the licensing authority, and gaining installation if applicable, of the state where the license is issued upon final adjudication by SLD 30/CV of suspension or revocation (for a period of 1 year or more only) of an offender's license.
-The notification will include the basis for the suspension or revocation, such as refusal to submit to a lawful blood or breath alcohol test, and include the Blood Alcohol Content (BAC) or Breath Alcohol Content (BrAC) level if applicable
+Anyone with suspended or revoked privileges may petition a delegated authority for partial or limited driving privileges. - 2.5.2.
+30SFS/S5R can review all available inbound history records and cross-reference the names in the Air Force Justice Information System (AFJIS) for suspension or revocation.
+Inbound suspension and revocations will be added to the installation Suspension/Revocation/Barment/Warrant (SRBW) listing. - 2.5.3.
+Upon receiving written notice of suspension or revocation from the California DMV, an out-of-state DMV, or a Reports and Analysis section from another installation, 30 SFS/S5R may take comparable administrative actions (suspension, revocation or point assessment) for the violation.
+If conducted, 30 SFS/S5R will prepare a suspension/revocation case file and coordinate it through the SLD 30/JA before the SLD 30/CC or SLD 30/CD approves the action and a command authority presents it to the offender. - 2.5.4.
+30SFS/S5R will notify the licensing authority, and gaining installation if applicable, of the state where the license is issued upon final adjudication by SLD 30/CD of suspension or revocation (for a period of 1 year or more only) of an offender's license.
+The notification will include the basis for the suspension or revocation, such as refusal to submit to a lawful blood or breath alcohol test and include the Blood Alcohol Content (BAC) or Breath Alcohol Content (BrAC) level if applicable.